jpgonzalez2011/gameface/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Login/Logout, JSON API for user Account Creation and User Sessions (1 day)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+I will begin by implementing User Authentication using BCrypt.
+I will create a JSON API for User sign up and to allow users to Login and Logout.
+I will create a basic landing page for signing up / logging in, which will be modified later on.
+Intention will be to redirect Users to their Profile upon signup/login.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture for User Profiles, Post CRUD (1.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+I will create the Flux Architecture for User Profile Pages and Rails backend for Posts CRUD.
+Photo components will be filled with placeholders pending implementation of file uploads.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Flux Architecture for Posts, Rails Backened for Comments and Likes (1 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+I will implement the Flux architecture for creating, editing, displaying and destroying posts.
+I will also begin implementation of commenting and liking of posts.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+### Phase 4: Flux Architecture for Comments CRUD and list Implementation of File Uploads.
+(1.5 days)

+File upload likely iomplemented using Filepicker.io

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Friendships and Timeline (2 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+I will implement friendships between users and begin implementation of the timeline view for users.
+The App will also differentiate views for friends and nonfriends of users.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Users Search and Round 1 of Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+I will implement searching of users by their name and begin seeding the database with users, friendships and content (photos, posts, comments, likes).

-### Bonus Features (TBD)
+### First Extension Features (TBD)
+- [ ] Users can chat with friends.
+- [ ] App notifies users of particular actions on site.
+- [ ] App allows searching of posts via posting user, text content or hash tags.
+- [ ] Users can be tagged in posts and pictures.
+- [ ] Users can play games and track progress versus other users.
-- [ ] Prettify transitions
+- [ ] App suggests friends based on commmon friends/personal information between users.
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Multiple sessions with geolocation.
-- [ ] Changelogs for Notes
+- [ ] App provides trending topics feed.
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Infinite scroll for main feed and profile feed.

+### Second Extension Features (TBD)
+- [ ] Real time updating of timeline, comments, likes, notifications.
+- [ ] Users can post life events.
+- [ ] Users can post likeable and commentable pictures.
+(May be included with profile/cover photos if easy to add).
+- [ ] Users can comment with pictures.
+- [ ] App can display full size photos in modal windows.
+- [ ] App provides reminders of friends' birthdays and other significant events.
-- [ ] Multiple sessions
+- [ ] App provides snapshots of past events (similar to "On this Day" feature).

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md